 Is there any pre-course reading or exercises to complete prior to attending the course?+

 Yes, we recommend all students complete some prior reading before completing the course.
 On completion of the enrolment process students are provided with links to a download area containing course pre-reading documentation and quiz.The course is structured to provide students with all the learning required to pass the boat licence knowledge test.

 What does the boat licence multiple-choice test assessment involve?+

-There are 50 multiple choice questions of which 20 compulsory questions must be answered correctly and 30 general questions of which 24 questions must be answered correctly.
+There are 50 multiple choice questions of which 20 compulsory questions in Section A must be answered correctly and 30 general questions in Section B of which 24 questions must be answered correctly.
 Supervised by a College trainer the test takes 20-30 minutes to complete.If you do not successfully pass the test you'll be given a second attempt on the day.
-Should the second attempt not be successful you will need resit the tests on another date.
+You can resit the test with us or with NSW Roads and Maritime.
 Re-testing fees apply.

 What should I bring to the course?+

 Bring Proof of Identity (either a Drivers Licence, a Passport or a Birth Certificate) everything else you need for the theory session is provided by the College.